Udtshi/Create-folders-sequentially/README.md

 ﻿# Create-folders-sequentially
- Enter number you want to create for
+ Just enter the number that you want to create for